mirage/mirage-www/tmpl/blog/intro-tcpip.md

 Some very simple examples of user-level TCP code are included in [mirage-tcpip/examples](https://github.com/mirage/mirage-tcpip/tree/master/examples).  `config.ml` is identical to the first configuration example above, and will build a `direct` stack by default.

-Imagine a very simple application - one which simply repeats any data back to the sender, until the sender gets bored and wanders off.
+Imagine a very simple application - one which simply repeats any data back to the sender, until the sender gets bored and wanders off ([RFC 862](https://en.wikipedia.org/wiki/Echo_Protocol), for the curious).

 ```OCaml
 open Lwt